jeroenooms/opencpu-pages/_posts/2014-03-02-jsonlite-version-094.md

 Two new functions were introduced in this release.
 The <code>minify</code> function is the opposite of <code>prettify</code>, and  reduces the size of a <code>JSON</code> blob by removing all redundant whitespace.

 The new <code>unbox</code> function was requested several users.
-It can be used to force atomic vectors of length 1 to be encoded as a <code>JSON</code> scalar rather than an array.
-To understand why this should not be default behavior, read the <a href="http://cran.r-project.org/web/packages/jsonlite/vignettes/json-mapping.pdf">vignette</a> or this <a href="https://github.com/jeroenooms/jsonlite/issues/6">github issue</a>.
+It can be used to force atomic vectors of length 1 to be encoded as a <code>JSON</code> <b>scalar</b> rather than an <b>array</b>.
+To understand why this should not be default behavior, see the <a href="http://cran.r-project.org/web/packages/jsonlite/vignettes/json-mapping.pdf">vignette</a> or this <a href="https://github.com/jeroenooms/jsonlite/issues/6">github issue</a>.
 However it can be useful to do this for individual object elements:

 {% highlight r %}
 > cat(toJSON(list(foo=123)))